ga4gh-beacon/beacon-v2/README.md

 |   |- json     JSON versions of the schema files generated from src, authorative/referenceable version
 |   |
 |   |- yaml     YAML versions of the schema files generated from src, for reference/testing
+|
+|- tools        scripts and configurations for creating the unified structure
 ```

 Steps 1 & 2 obviously won't be necessary after transitioning to the respective src files as the working versions.
 Step 3 would be converted into a GH action.